Effects of Hurricane Irma in Florida: Lee County

 Lee County was lashed with wind gusts up to 89 mph, which were observed at Southwest Florida International Airport.
 A total of 223,200 customers were left without electricity.
 Overall, 170 of the county's 343 cell phone towers became out of service.
 More than 24,000 homes suffered some degree with damage, with almost 3,000 homes receiving major damage and 89 homes being destroyed.
 It was estimated that damage in Lee County reached about $857 million, including $826.28 million in damage to residential properties, $21 million in damage to schools, and $9.6 million in damage to citrus fruits.
 One death occurred after an elderly man fell down a staircase near his home during the storm, with paramedics unable to reach the scene due to dangerous conditions.
 The hurricane produced 8 to 10 in of rain in some parts of the county, causing the Imperial River to overflow at Bonita Springs.
 Water flooded several streets and entered a number of homes, especially east of Interstate 75.
 Slow drainage in some areas left residents unable to return to their homes for more than two weeks.

 Heavy rainfall in Estero flooded neighborhoods and left roads impassible.
 A total of 105 homes suffered minor damage, 17 received extensive damage, and 9 were destroyed.
 On Estero Island, winds downed trees and power lines across the island, though structural impact was mostly limited to some roof and patio screen damage.
 At Sanibel Island and Captiva Island trees and power lines fall throughout both islands, but little, if any, structural damage occurred.
 In Cape Coral, winds downed fences, signs, and trees.
 Heavy rainfall left flooding on a few streets.
-However, left structural impact occurred in the city.
+However, less structural impact occurred in the city.
 Similarly, tree loss was extensive in Fort Myers and property damage was generally minor.
 At the Edison and Ford Winter Estates, a fallen banyan tree crushed a portion of the picket fence around the museum.
 Some neighborhoods experienced street flooding, especially Dunbar and Island Park.
 In North Fort Myers, extensive seawall damage occurred at properties along the Caloosahatchee River.
 A number of homes in the community suffered roof and window damage.
 In Lehigh Acres, nearly 12 in of rain fell, leaving neighborhoods isolated.
 Two fire stations were closed due to extensive wind and water damage.